 “The most common question is ‘why?’”
 Lapidus said.
 “Why should we bother with this?
 We kind of had to break the ice with companies because they didn’t understand the importance or consequences of new regulations….Once they hear the whole story it’s easier to swallow.”

 These revisions are not without a learning curve.
-Hazard communication continues to be OSHA’s second most cited violation.
-In 2014, OSHA cited 6,148 hazard communication violations.
+Hazard communication continues to be one of OSHA’s most cited violation.
 Top sections cited include:

 - Employee information and training